 Due to the introduction of other costs, the LCOE of project is not just a function of production potential, thus projects with lower production can have lower LCOE that projects with higher production and vice versa.
 Other costs in combination with correction factor can change the marginal projects and thus the marginal bid.
 Project with higher LCOE can thus be selected over project with lower LCOE even in case of perfect RYM compensation (as it related only to the production potential).
 The effect of the RYM on lowering average subsidy and surplus should thus decrease, both because different marginal projects set the clearing value of auction as well as different projects will be selected (not necessarily with lowest LCOE).

-shows the impact on average subsidy awarded.
+Figure 8 shows the impact on average subsidy awarded.
 With introduction of other costs, the RYM provides lower subsidy only in case of higher demand/supply ratios (as the probability of projects with higher LCOE being selected decreases and the effect on reduction of project surplus increases).
 In case of higher demand/supply ratios the reduction on average subsidy is however still quite significant in range of around 10 EUR/MWh.

 Figure 8; Impact of reference yield on subsidy based on demand/supply ratio – simple case including other costs; based on 1000 random draws

 The average subsidy might be higher or lower based on the applicability of the RYM and demand/supply ratio.
-In average surplus of project is shown.
+In Figure 9 average surplus of project is shown.
 The RYM up to 100% of applicability always decrease the surplus of projects (as the possibility for surplus creation comes only from differences in other costs).
 The RYM significantly decreases the surplus of projects with increasing demand/supply ratio.

 Figure 9; Impact of reference yield on project surplus based on demand/supply ratio – simple case including other costs; based on 1000 random draws

-The average production decreases with increased applicability of RYM as shown in .
+The average production decreases with increased applicability of RYM as shown in Figure 10.
 Random draw of other costs in combination with the RYM significantly increase the difference between chosen projects based on the applicability of the RYM.
 In low demand/supply ratio cases the difference between average production is thus significant and gradually decreasing with increased demand.

 Figure 10; Impact of reference yield on production based on demand/supply ratio – simple case including other costs; based on 1000 random draws